 It was reported that candidates had obtained access to information relating to confidential question papers prior to the examinations.
-On investigation by the awarding body, more than one candidate
+On investigation by the awarding body, more than one candidate confirmed that such information had been given to them by the head of centre.

-- (a) The centre was de-registered for their failure to safeguard the integrity of the examination and the abuse of the examinations system which they had engaged in so as to give an unfair advantage to their candidates. - (b) The head of centre was barred from involvement in the awarding body's examinations for a period of five years for failing to keep examination material secure prior to the published starting time for the examination and permitting or facilitating unauthorised access to examination material. - (c) Other awarding bodies were informed of the decision.
+- Outcomes: (a) The centre was de-registered for their failure to safeguard the integrity of the examination and the abuse of the examinations system which they had engaged in so as to give an unfair advantage to their candidates. - (b) The head of centre was barred from involvement in the awarding body's examinations for a period of five years for failing to keep examination material secure prior to the published starting time for the examination and permitting or facilitating unauthorised access to examination material. - (c) Other awarding bodies were informed of the decision.